 Today, there is too much at stake to allow these internal organizational issues to derail transformation.
 Global manufacturers must align corporate teams defining the long-term vision for the enterprise and local plant teams tasked with improving specific KPIs and metrics.
 It’s the only way a manufacturer can start to change its DNA to accelerate their digital manufacturing journey.

 To support manufacturers with their digital initiatives, Sight Machine has developed a tool that captures the learnings from our engagements with some of the leading global manufacturers.
-Our Digital Readiness Index (DRI) offers a methodology that lets companies not only measure the readiness individual plants for digital manufacturing, but also ensure the organization is asking the right questions regarding the cross-enterprise alignment needed for projects to truly be successful.
+Our Digital Readiness Index (DRI) offers a methodology that lets companies not only measure the readiness individual plants for digital manufacturing, but also ensure the organization is asking the right questions regarding the cross-enterprise align needed for projects to truly be successful.

 Visit https://sightmachine.com/digital-readiness/ for more information